2DegreesInvesting/ds.cloud/02_use-cases/README.md

 ### Use case: Run long processes unattended

-> As an analyst ...
-TODO
+> As an analyst I would like to have a way to run a long analysis unattended, so that I can turn off my laptop and do something else while the process runs.

 ```bash
 docker run -d --name myjob -e PASSWORD=123 -p 8787:8787 rocker/verse